muldjord/occurity/docs/JOBS.md

 * Example 1: `shutdown:force`
 * Example 2: `shutdown:ask`

+#### sync:
+Synchronizes any cached writes to persistent storage.
+This command is auto-added to the end of all jobs even when it is not in the job file.

+* Example 1: `sync:`

 #### exit:MESSAGE
 Exits the running job with MESSAGE.
 This is useful while testing a job where you want a job to run until a specific command and then exit without having to comment all remaining commands.